wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

     }
 ```

-The above method "translates" flutter metho calls to methods defined in `AppDelegate` class (`loginUser` for now).
+The above method "translates" flutter method calls to methods defined in `AppDelegate` class (`loginUser` for now).

-And missing `loginUser` methods inside he same class (you will fill the body soon):
+And missing `loginUser` methods inside the same class (you will fill the body soon):

 ```swift
 func loginUser(token: String) {